 But if you want your building to be sinkable into the ground without lowering terrain - use BuildingAI, however, a side effect is it won't get wet in the rain, or snowy on winter maps.

 UI category determines in which menu your asset will appear.
 It can be changed using Asset UI Category Changer by Snow_Cat

 Comparison between Default (left), NoBase (middle) and Fence (right) building shaders.

 On winter maps, snow doesn't appear on the NoBase shader.

-NoBase doesn't replace the underground texture with building base texture.
+NoBase doesn't replace the underground texture with the building base texture.

 Fence conforms to the terrain. (used for the vanilla cemetery and Japanese garden)

 Floating waves in water. (used for Mass Transit DLC boat museum steamboat)